Professor Denis Fischbacher-Smith

 Outside of his academic activities, Professor Fischbacher-Smith has been a director of HARM Consulting and CSC Ltd, as well as a non-executive director of JMU Services, Mersey Regional Ambulance Service, St Helens RLFC and Aintree University Hospital NHS Trust.
 In terms of policy development, he was a member of the Ministerial Advisory Committee that produced “An Organisation with a Memory” for the Department of Health (England and Wales).

-Denis is a member of the Strategy and Decision Making research cluster.
+Denis is a member of the Strategy and Technology Management research cluster.

 Areas of expertise: